Vigesh-VS/OpenCV/README.md

-# OpenCV
-Learn OpenCV with me !!
+# Learn OpenCV with me !!
+Hey there !!
+Nice to meet you.
+Let's start learning OpenCV together.
+---
+## Outline